 For decades, FM has been a dominant mode of Amateur Radio operation.
 FM and repeaters fill the VHF and UHF bands, and most hams have at least one handheld or mobile FM radio.
 Thousands of repeaters throughout the country provide reliable communication for amateurs operating from portable, mobile and home stations.
-Now, Amateur Radio is beginning to see the emergence of fully digital voice modulation, though analog is expected to dominate for the foreseeable future.
-The first part of this chapter, by Paul M. Danzer, N1II, with contributions by Gary Pearce, KN4AQ, describes FM voice repeaters.
+Now, Amateur Radio is beginning to see the emergence of digital voice modulation, though analog is expected to dominate for the foreseeable future.
+The first part of this chapter, by Paul M. Danzer, N1II, describes FM voice repeaters.
 Later sections, contributed by Jim McClellan, N5MIJ, and Pete Loveall, AE5PL, of the Texas Interconnect Team, cover more recent developments in D-STAR digital voice and data repeaters.
+Gary Pearce, KN4AQ, contributed updates to the chapter.